KengoKato02/CPH-Assignment-1/readme.md

 ## Rubber Ducky

 ### Overview
-The **Rubber Ducky Excercise** is a simple web page that displays a rubber duck image and a button.
-When the button is clicked, the duck image changes to a different image.
-The project demonstrates how to manipulate the DOM using JavaScript and CSS to change the appearance of elements as well as use local storage to save messages.
+The **Rubber Ducky Excercise** is a simple web page that give you a rubber duxk which helps you debug.
+The project demonstrates how to use local storage to save messages, select certain elements to add to a list and make the Mr. Duck respond to you accordingly.
 Try to find the hidden message easter egg if you can!

 ### Features:
 - Displays a hidden message.
 - Ask the rubber duck something with a response.
 - Save the message to local storage and display within the application.
+- Select your issue and see how Mr Duck responds to your problem!

 ---